Sasha Gavryushkina

 Faculty of Sciences, Engineering and Technology

-Dr Sasha Gavryushkina is a Lecturer in Data Science and Statistics at the School of Computer and Mathematical Sciences at the University of Adelaide.
-Her research focuses on developing statistical and computational methods for genomics data analysis.
-In particular, Sasha is working on methods for reconstructing tumor evolution using single-cell RNA sequencing and multi-omics data.
-She also explores the application and extension of birth-death models in macroevolution and epidemiology to estimate diversification and epidemiological parameters.
-The methods she has developed have been implemented as software packages for BEAST2, a widely used tool for phylogenetic tree reconstruction.
-Additionally, Sasha is interested in applying machine learning techniques for pre-processing of sequencing data analysis, genotype-phenotype association studies, and other problems.
+I am a Lecturer in Data Science and Statistics at the School of Computer and Mathematical Sciences at the University of Adelaide.
+My research focuses on developing statistical and computational methods for genomics data analysis.
+In particular, I am working on methods for reconstructing tumor evolution using single-cell RNA sequencing and multi-omics data.
+I am also working on applications and extensions of birth-death models to estimate diversification and epidemiological parameters using genetic and other data.
+The methods that I have developed have been implemented as software packages for BEAST2, a widely used tool for phylogenetic tree reconstruction.
+Additionally, I am interested in applying machine learning techniques for pre-processing of sequencing data analysis, genotype-phenotype association studies, and other problems.

 -